 Skinless chicken thighs are often recommended for dieters because of their high protein content and low fat content.
 In fact, there are only 173 calories in boneless, skinless, chicken thighs when consumed in a 3.5-ounce serving.

-Skinless chicken thighs offer important nutrients, are high in protein and tend to be moister and more flavorful than breasts.
+Skinless chicken thighs offer important nutrients, including vitamins and minerals, and are high in protein.
+They also tend to be moister and more flavorful than chicken breasts.
 Chicken thighs can play a role in a healthy diet with portion control and the right cooking techniques.

 Chicken thighs do well with moist, long cooking techniques like stewing and braising.
-Using them in broth-based soups and chili are healthy preparation options, but cream-based stews and chowders add significant calories and fat to skinless chicken thighs.
+Using them in broth-based soups and chili is a healthy preparation option, but cream-based stews and chowders add significant calories and fat to skinless chicken thighs.
 Frying thighs is another way to significantly increase the calorie and fat content.

 - USDA FoodData Central: "Chicken, Thigh, NS as to Cooking Method, Skin Not Eaten"

 - USDA FoodData Central: "Chicken, Broiler or Fryers, Breast, Skinless, Boneless, Meat Only, Cooked, Braised"

 - Food & Nutrition Research: "Role of Poultry Meat in a Balanced Diet Aimed at Maintaining Health and Wellbeing: An Italian Consensus Document"

 - National Institutes of Health Office of Dietary Supplements: "Selenium"